Rust-SDL2/rust-sdl2/README.md

 We currently target the latest stable release of Rust.

 ## *SDL2.0 development libraries*

+### "Bundled"

+Since 0.31, this crate supports a feature named "bundled" which downloads SDL2 from source, compiles it and links it automatically.
+While this should work for any architecture, you **will** need a C compiler (like `gcc`, `clang`, or MS's own compiler) to use this feature properly.

 ### Linux
 Install these through your favourite package management tool, or via http://www.libsdl.org/